 This works well for a while, but as the company grows, you eventually run into problems: releases are manual, slow, and error-prone; this leads to frequent outages and downtime; the Ops team, tired from their pagers going off at 3 a.m. after every release, reduce the release cadence even further; but now each release is even bigger, and that only leads to more problems; teams begin blaming one another; silos form; the company grinds to a halt.

-As a result, both Dev and Ops teams spend most of their time working on software, and the distinction between the two teams is blurring.
+As a result, both Dev and Ops teams are now spending most of their time working on software, and the distinction between the two teams is blurring.
 It might still make sense to have a separate Dev team responsible for the application code and an Ops team responsible for the operational code, but it’s clear that Dev and Ops need to work more closely together.
 This is where the DevOps movement comes from.

 DevOps isn’t the name of a team or a job title or a particular technology (though you’ll see it used for all three).
 Instead, it’s a set of processes, ideas, and techniques.
 Everyone has a slightly different definition of DevOps, but for this blog post series, I’m going to define DevOps as a methodology with the following goal: